Student Writing, Heath School Camden

 We recognise the importance of development of students across the five character virtues if they are to succeed both in school and beyond.

-Active Learning affords students the opportunity to have experiences that they may otherwise not have had.
+Active Learning provides students with opportunities and experiences that they may not otherwise have.

-Through this, they are challenged, beyond the academic, to demonstrate the Agincourt character virtues.
+Through this, they are challenged beyond the academic curriculum to demonstrate the Agincourt character virtues.

 Students are exposed to a range of BTEC Level 1 qualifications through our vocational curriculum offer.
 This includes: